 \item {\bf TXS 0518$+$211}: This source has $z$ = 0.108 \citep{Shaw13} in the 3FHL catalogue obtained from weak emission features.
 This value has not been confirmed independently with spectroscopy.
-Furthermore, higher signal-to-noise spectra \citep[see e.g.] []{Pai17} obtained later failed to confirm this result.
+Furthermore, higher S/N spectra \citep[see e.g.] []{Pai17a} obtained later failed to confirm this result.
 We thus conclude that the redshift of TXS 0518$+$211 is unknown.

-\item {\bf PKS 0548$-$322}: The redshift of PKS 0548$-$322 is unknown in the 3FHL catalogue but its spectrum corresponds to that of an elliptical galaxy at $z$ = 0.069 \citep[see e.g.] [] {Fos76} and we took this value as its redshift.
+\item {\bf PKS 0548$-$322}: The redshift of PKS 0548$-$322 is unknown in the 3FHL catalogue, but its spectrum corresponds to that of an elliptical galaxy at $z$ = 0.069 \citep[see e.g.] [] {Fos76} and we took this value as its redshift.

-\item {\bf B3 0609$+$413}: This source has no redshift in the 3FHL catalogue but an MgII system at $z$ = 1.108 has been detected in his spectrum \citep{Shaw13}.
+\item {\bf B3 0609$+$413}: This source has no redshift in the 3FHL catalogue, but an MgII system at $z$ = 1.108 has been detected in his spectrum \citep{Shaw13}.
 We adopted this value as its redshift.

 \item {\bf PMN J0622$-$2605}: The redshift of PMN J0622$-$2605 in the 3FHL catalogue is $z$ = 0.414 obtained from a spectrum in the 6dF database \citep{Jon04, Jon09}.
-However an examination of the spectrum (see fig. \ref{fig_newplots}, first row, right) reveals no convincing feature in the 6dF spectrum and we consider its redshift unknown.
+However an examination of the spectrum (see fig. \ref{fig_newplots}, first row, right) reveals no convincing feature in the 6dF spectrum, and we consider its redshift unknown.